Three ways to prune spirea

-Get big flower clusters
+3. Prune spirea to get big flower clusters

 Spirea that’s not pruned or pruned to the ground each spring has a casual, loose habit.
-Early in spring, before leaf buds start to swell, cut all of the stems down so they’re 4 to 6 in. tall, just like you see here.
+In early spring, before the leaf buds start to swell, cut all of the stems down so they’re 4 to 6 in. tall.
 You can use pruning shears and cut one at a time or hedge clippers and simply cut them all off at once — it makes no difference.
 In a few weeks, new growth will sprout, creating a full dense plant that will be about half to two-thirds its full height with lots of flowering stems.